mockupsjar/mj-mockup-generator/README.md

 # mj-mockup-generator

-Simple & easy to use mockup generator from MockupsJar.
+Simple & easy to use mockup generator from MockupsJar